Feyerabend/ABC80/BEFORE.md

 that the configuration here is a Zilog Z80 processor, it has a 15" screen (25x18 characters), and 64k of RAM.
 The Seven-S was manufactured by Stansaab starting 1977, which later fusioned with Datasaab.
-Production was slow, as they had problems with the mechanics.
+Production was slow.

 Then something happend.
 The control of the sole customer and the product was transferred to Datasaab.[^datasaab] Datasaab